The astroGC excursion

 My interest in astronomy started during my childhood.
 I was fascinated with stars and could watch the sky during hours before sleeping with no roof as I was boyscout.
 Later I studied Mathematics and Physics.
 It is absolutely fascinating how researchers in the past and nowadays can explain many things we are observing despite of huge distances and difficulties to gather information.
 Observing the sky is also a huge lesson of humility as you may feel your own insignificance.

-What made you decide to set up AstroGC?
+What made you decide to set up astroGC?

 I had a few telescopes at home and I was sometimes going with friends and family to dark areas with a telescope to show them a galaxy, a nebula or a star cluster.
 I realized they really enjoy it a lot and I thought this could be an activity to be offered to tourists.
 The big advantage is this is an activity that does not require any particular physical condition.
 Children, disabled and elders can do it as well.